magic/core/README.md

 * starting to remove usages of config without explicit destructuring
 * replaceSlashSlash all urls in robots.txt and sitemap.xml
 * add ADD_TAGS to append arbitrary html after the #magic root
+* the watch task can now watch files
+* the watch task watches the config file

 ##### 0.0.113 - unreleased
 ...